Deepakatelia/labs-microservice/readme.md

-# Patient Service
+# Patient Lab Service

-This project provides api for patient service.
+This project provides api for patient Lab service.

 The generator template used is [`@openapi-generator-plus/typescript-express-passport-server-generator`](https://github.com/karlvr/openapi-generator-plus-express-passport#readme).